HTTP-RPC/Sierra/README.md

 # Sierra Classes
 Sierra provides a single class named `SwingUIBuilder` whose methods can be used to declaratively establish a hierarchy of user interface components.
 The methods provided by this class form a DSL, or "domain-specific language", that makes it easy to visualize the resulting output.

-`SwingUIBuilder` includes the following methods for declaring common layout containers:
+`SwingUIBuilder` includes the following static methods for declaring common layout containers:

 * `flowPanel()` - declares a panel with a flow layout
 * `borderPanel()` - declares a panel with a border layout